improving-minnesota/angular-training/timesheet/README.md

 * `runapp:debug` - Runs the application server in debug mode inside a nodemon process that restarts the server on source changes.
 * `runapp:production` - Runs the application server in production mode inside a nodemon process that restarts the server on source changes.
 * `runapp:test` - Runs the application for tests.
 This server is ran in the background and terminated once the parent Grunt task ends.
-* `shell:bowerInstall` - Runs `bower install`.
-* `shell:angular` - Runs npm install for the Angular source pulled down with bower install.
-* `shell:angularuibootstrap` - Runs npm install for the angular-ui bootstrap source pulled down with bower install.
-* `shell:angularuiutils` - Runs npm install for the angular-ui utils source pulled down with bower install.
-* `hub:angular` - Runs the Grunt package task for the Angular source checked out by bower.
-* `hub:angularuibootstrap` - Runs the Grunt build task for the angular-ui boostrap source checked out by bower.
-* `hub:angularuiutils` - Runs the Grunt build task for the angular-ui utils source checked out by bower.

 ### And a couple of shortcut tasks to run various combinations: ###